jeangiraldoo/codedocs.nvim/README.md

 ```

 *Beyond: Refers to all the features planned for Codedocs after the plugin reaches a stable and mature state.
 They will be appropriately split into stages when the moment comes.

+### Contributing

+Thank you for your interest in contributing to **Codedocs**!
+There are several ways you can help improve the project:

+- **Propose new features**: If you have an idea for a new feature, please open a discussion in the [Discussions section](https://github.com/jeangiraldoo/codedocs.nvim/discussions).
+- **Contribute to feature development**: You can help by working on features listed in the [Roadmap](#roadmap).
+For a deeper understanding of the codebase, check out the [documentation explaining how Codedocs works under the hood](./lua/codedocs/README.md).
+- **Report or fix bugs**: If you encounter a bug, you can report it by creating a new discussion or GitHub issue.
+If you're able to fix the bug yourself, your help in resolving it is greatly appreciated!
+- **Enhance the documentation**: If you spot any typos, outdated information, or areas where the documentation could be clearer, feel free to suggest improvements.

+Every contribution, no matter how big or small, is valuable and highly appreciated!

 ### Motivation